The beaches of Kenya can be divided into four main regions, each of which offers a unique experience.

 For a far quieter South Coast experience, six kilometres of beautiful beach awaits at Msambweni, 25 kms south of Diani.
 There's excellent snorkelling and diving nearby as well as an 18-hole course and plenty of opportunities for sailing, fishing and watersports.

-There are several places of interest nearby - the best is Shimba Hills National Reserve, a small national park situated 56 km south of Mombasa and directly inland from Diani Beach.
-Its proximity to Mombasa makes this reserve is a great option for visitors on a beach holiday but who want to fit in a game drive or two.
+Shimba Hills National Reserve, a small national park situated 56 km south of Mombasa and directly inland from Diani Beach, is a great option for visitors on a beach holiday but who want to fit in a game drive or two.
 Wildlife highlights of Shimba's forested hills and grasslands are elephants, leopards and sable antelope plus many bird and rare plant species - and it's easy to build a visit into your itinerary.

 North of Mombasa lies ever-popular Malindi, a town at the centre of some of the finest tropical beaches and beach resorts in Africa.
 Blessed with enormously long, clean beaches, Malindi is also the place in Kenya for deep-sea fishing as well as some excellent diving and snorkelling at the Malindi Marine National Park.